Friday-seminar/.github/profile/README.md

 ### Mar 8, 16h -- Altan Erdnigor -- [Geometric Quantization](https://en.wikipedia.org/wiki/Geometric_quantization) and Equivariant Topology, part I/II

-In Hamiltonian mechanics, the phase space is the cotangent bundle $T^*(X)$ of the configuration space X.  In quantum mechanics, the state space is the Hilbert space of complex valued "wave functions" $L^2(X)$.
-The theory of geometric quantization attempts to understand the correspondence $T^*(X) -> L^2(X)$.
+In Hamiltonian mechanics, the phase space is the cotangent bundle $T^* X$ of the configuration space X.  In quantum mechanics, the state space is the Hilbert space of complex valued "wave functions" $L^2(X)$.
+The theory of geometric quantization attempts to understand the correspondence between $T^* X$ and $L^2(X)$.

 Geometric quantization is intricately connected to complex and symplectic geometry, representation theory of Lie groups, the Atiyah-Singer theorem, and more.
 In this talk we will delve into these connections in detail following the Ginzburg-Guillemin-Karshon book "Moment maps, cobordisms, and Hamiltonian group actions".

-The second talk in this series will focus on linearization in equivariant cobordism, culminating in the proof of the "[Quantization commutes with Reduction](https://en.wikipedia.org/wiki/Quantization_commutes_with_reduction)" theorem.
+The second talk in this series will focus on linearization in equivariant cobordism, culminating in the proof of the [Quantization commutes with Reduction](https://en.wikipedia.org/wiki/Quantization_commutes_with_reduction) theorem.

 ### Mar 15, 14h -- Lucas Branco -- Gaiotto Lagrangians